Nils Lundkvist

-After two impressive seasons in the Swedish Hockey League (SHL) with Luleå HF, Lundkvist made his NHL debut in 2021 with the Rangers, prior to the following season was traded to the Dallas Stars.
+After two impressive seasons in the Swedish Hockey League (SHL) with Luleå HF, Lundkvist made his NHL debut in 2021 with the Rangers.
+Before the following season, the Dallas Stars.

 Playing career

 Lundkvist played as a youth within the Luleå HF organization of the Swedish Hockey League.
 He made his professional debut as a 17-year-old in the 2017–18 season.

-Lundkvist recorded a break out year in the 2019–20 season with Luleå HF, recording 11 goals and 20 assists for 31 points through 45 games in finishing with the most assists and points as junior in the league.
+Lundkvist recorded a breakout year in the 2019–20 season with Luleå HF, recording 11 goals and 20 assists for 31 points through 45 games in finishing with the most assists and points as a junior in the league.

-In his fourth season in the SHL in 2020–21, Lundkvist having evolved into a top pairing blueliner, recorded 14 goals and 18 assists for 32 points in 52 games for the team.
-He led all defencemen in goals and power-play goals and his 14 goals were the most goals recorded by a defenceman under 21 in SHL history.
+In his fourth season in the SHL in 2020–21, Lundkvist, having evolved into a top pairing blueliner, recorded 14 goals and 18 assists for 32 points in 52 games for the team.
+He led all defencemen in goals and power-play goals, and his 14 goals were the most goals recorded by a defenceman under 21 in SHL history.
 Following a postseason exit after seven playoff games, he was awarded the Salming Trophy as the league's best defenceman.